rust-lang/book/nostarch/chapter05.md

 > else, but to do so requires the use of *lifetimes*, a Rust feature that we’ll
 > discuss in Chapter 10.
 Lifetimes ensure that the data referenced by a struct
 > is valid for as long as the struct is.
 Let’s say you try to store a reference
-> in a struct without specifying lifetimes, like the following; this won’t work:
+> in a struct without specifying lifetimes, like the following in
+> *src/main.rs*; this won’t work:
 >
 > <Listing file-name="src/main.rs">
 >